Skip to main content

 Housing is not covered by tuition and fees.
 Students are responsible for securing their own housing.

-Contact
+Contact Us

-MFA Film Program Coordinator
+MFA Film Operations Manager

-MFA program Film, Television & Digital Media
+MFA in Film, Television and Digital Media

 Email: mfaftvdm@uga.edu